Pharmacokinetics: Bioavailability

-Some textbooks combine the first two phases as the drug is often administered in an active form, which means that there is no liberation phase.
-Others include a phase that combines distribution, metabolism and excretion into a disposition phase.
-Other authors include the drug's toxicological aspect in what is known as ADME-Tox or ADMET.

-Each of the phases is subject to physico-chemical interactions between a drug and an organism, which can be expressed mathematically.
-Pharmacokinetics is therefore based on mathematical equations that allow the prediction of a drug's behavior and which place great emphasis on the relationships between drug plasma concentrations and the time elapsed since the drug's administration.

 Analysis

 Bioanalytical methods

 Bioanalytical methods are necessary to construct a concentration-time profile.
 Chemical techniques are employed to measure the concentration of drugs in biological matrix, most often plasma.
 Proper bioanalytical methods should be selective and sensitive.
 For example, microscale thermophoresis can be used to quantify how the biological matrix/liquid affects the affinity of a drug to its target.

 Mass spectrometry

 Pharmacokinetics is often studied using mass spectrometry because of the complex nature of the matrix (often plasma or urine) and the need for high sensitivity to observe concentrations after a low dose and a long time period.
 The most common instrumentation used in this application is LC-MS with a triple quadrupole mass spectrometer.
 Tandem mass spectrometry is usually employed for added specificity.
 Standard curves and internal standards are used for quantitation of usually a single pharmaceutical in the samples.
 The samples represent different time points as a pharmaceutical is administered and then metabolized or cleared from the body.
 Blank samples taken before administration are important in determining background and ensuring data integrity with such complex sample matrices.
 Much attention is paid to the linearity of the standard curve; however it is common to use curve fitting with more complex functions such as quadratics since the response of most mass spectrometers is not linear across large concentration ranges.

 There is currently considerable interest in the use of very high sensitivity mass spectrometry for microdosing studies, which are seen as a promising alternative to animal experimentation.
 Recent studies show that Secondary electrospray ionization (SESI-MS) can be used in drug monitoring, presenting the advantage of avoiding animal sacrifice.